cornell-netlab/MicroP4/README.md

 ```

 #### (Optional) Install Barefoot's SDE for Tofino if you want to test with Tofino
 μP4C can generate P4 source specific Barefoot's Tofino architecture(TNA).
-It is recommended to install Barefoot SDE 9.0.0 inside [extensions/csa/msa-examples](https://github.com/cornell-netlab/MicroP4/tree/master/extensions/csa/msa-examples) directory.
+We recommend installing Barefoot SDE 9.0.0 inside [extensions/csa/msa-examples](https://github.com/cornell-netlab/MicroP4/tree/master/extensions/csa/msa-examples) directory.

-### 3. Running Examples
+### 3. Running examples
 Before we dive into the details of how to write new μP4 Programs, we provide instructions to test example μP4 programs.
-We have provided a set of example programs at [./extensions/csa/msa-examples](https://github.com/cornell-netlab/MicroP4/tree/master/extensions/csa/msa-examples).
+We have provided a set of example programs at [./extensions/csa/msa-examples](https://github.com/cornell-netlab/MicroP4/tree/master/extensions/csa/msa-examples) corresponding to those mentioned in our SIGCOMM paper.
-Follow the [README](https://github.com/cornell-netlab/MicroP4/tree/master/extensions/csa/msa-examples/README.md) which outlines instructions to compile the composed programs and test it with BMv2 or with Tofino.
+Follow the [README](https://github.com/cornell-netlab/MicroP4/tree/master/extensions/csa/msa-examples/README.md) which outlines instructions to compile the composed programs and test it with BMv2 (or with Tofino).
 The directory `./extensions/csa/msa-examples` also contains PTF tests for Tofino.

-### 4. How to Write μP4 Programs
+### 4. How to write μP4 programs
 Every μP4 Program must implemet at least one of the interfaces defined as a part of
 μPA in [extensions/csa/p4include/msa.up4](https://github.com/cornell-netlab/MicroP4/blob/master/extensions/csa/p4include/msa.up4).
 μPA provides 3 interfaces, Unicast, Multicast and Orchestration.
-By implementing
-a μPA interface, a user-defined package type can be created.
+By implementing a μPA interface, a user-defined package type can be created.

-#### A Quick Intro to μP4 Program Skeleton
+#### A quick introduction to μP4 program structure
 ```
 // In the following example, MyProg is a user-defined package type.
 // cpackage is a keyword to indicate MyProg is a composable package